 Do you have what it takes?

-If you think you can explain a scientific concept to a general audience, in just three minutes, then why not enter?
-You could become the new face of science, represent Ireland at the FameLab International finals in the UK, and open doors to national and global opportunities in science communication!
+Our FameLab Ireland 2021 competition is now open!
+If you are aged 18+, work in/study any aspect of science and think you can explain a scientific concept to a general audience in just three minutes, then why not enter?
+You could become the new face of science in Ireland, represent our country at the FameLab International finals in the UK, and open doors to national and global opportunities in science communication!

 Listen here to some previous FameLab Ireland winners on why you should sign up and how the competition has changed their lives.